cran-task-views/Bayesian/Bayesian.md

     for calculating sample size requirements using three different Bayesian criteria in the context of designing an experiment to estimate a normal mean or the difference between two normal means.
--   `r pkg("SampleSizeProportions")` contains a set of R functions for calculating sample size requirements using three different Bayesian criteria in the context of designing an experiment to estimate the difference between two binomial proportions.

 #### Graphics
 -   `r pkg("basicMCMCplots")` provides methods for examining posterior MCMC samples from a single chain using trace plots and density plots, and from multiple chains by comparing posterior medians and credible intervals from each chain.